kine90/mcp-server/README.md

 - **Performance Analytics**: Bottleneck identification and optimization recommendations
 - **Configuration Drift Detection**: Identify inconsistencies across networks

-> **Note**: This server focuses on Cisco Meraki Dashboard API access.
-Selent-specific features have been removed.
+> Acknowledgement: This project was originally inspired by earlier work that included Selent-specific features.
+Those integrations have been removed; thanks to the Selent team for prior inspiration.

 ## ⚡ Quick Start (Local via FastMCP)